Kolten Wong Player Props: Mariners vs. Tigers

 Kolten Wong At The Plate

-- Wong has five doubles, a home run and 15 walks while hitting .160.
+- Wong is batting .164 with six doubles, a home run and 15 walks.

-- Wong has reached base via a hit in 19 games this season (of 53 played), and had multiple hits in six of those games.
+- Wong has picked up a hit in 20 of 54 games this year, with multiple hits six times.

-- He has hit a home run in one of 53 games, and in 0.5% of his plate appearances.

-- He has scored in 26.4% of his games this season, with two or more runs scored in 5.7%.
+- He has scored in 25.9% of his games this year, with more than one run scored in 5.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.